Home

 What is a Behavior Therapist?
 What do they do?

 In home-based Intensive Early Behavior Therapy, a Behavior Therapist (BT) works with each child with an ASD individually to teach core skills that are central to the deficits of autism.
-A Behavior Therapist has a BA degree or equivalent experience working with children with autism and/or related disabilities; they must have a minimum of 2000 hours of experience to be Mental Health Practitioner.
-BT’s typically have had coursework in applied behavior analysis or related programming, and supervised experience working with children using behavior analysis principles or techniques.
-BTs are supervised by a Senior Behavior Therapist and a Program Supervisor.
+A Behavior Therapist has a Bachelor's degree or equivalent experience working with children with autism and/or related disabilities.
+A BT must have a minimum of 2000 hours of experience to be Mental Health Practitioner.
+BT's typically have had coursework in applied behavior analysis, childhood development or related programming, and supervised experience working with children using behavior analysis principles or techniques.
+BTs are supervised by a Senior Behavior Therapist and a Treatment Supervisor who are typically Masters level staff with many years of experience working with children with autism, developing treatment programming and teaching staff and caregivers to implement ABA techniques.
+Our Treatment Supervisors are Masters Level Board Certified Behavior Analysts (BCBA) with 10-17 years of experience.

 What is Discrete Trial Therapy?
 How does it differ from other approaches?